dkmda4/Tableau-Analysis/README.md

 ## 🔍 Key Analytical Questions
 This project explores the following questions:

 - Which countries face both high population pressure and high environmental stress?
 - How are energy demand and CO₂ emissions distributed across continents?
-- Do countries with high energy demand also exhibit high resource dependency?
+- Do high energy demand countries also exhibit greater resource dependency?
-- How does per-capita water consumption differ between high-density and low-density countries?
+- How does per-capita water consumption vary with population density?
 - Are the most environmentally stressed countries also less economically resilient?